microsoft/dstoolkit-kg-search/README.md

 Besides, we assume the search APIs will be protected by token authentication.
 So, you need to configure the authentication provider for the search APIs App Service.
 We simply configure Azure AD login following this [guide](https://docs.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad#--option-1-create-a-new-app-registration-automatically).

-After the frontend App Service is deployed, you need to add the following enviroment variables in the [Application settings](https://docs.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal):
+After the frontend App Service is deployed, you need to add the following environment variables in the [Application settings](https://docs.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal):
 ```
 # Search API Secret
 SEARCH_API_URL # the URL of the search APIs App Service.